JamesSerrago/-JamesSerrago-post-install-config/README.md

 <img src="https://i.imgur.com/R2hVoSQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In order to configure SLA's we will need to go to the Admin Panel -> Manage -> SLA
+In order to configure SLA we will need to go to the Admin Panel -> Manage -> SLA

 From here we can create a new SLA plan and call it SEV-A for example.
-This will allow us to set up a rule that we can follow in order to prioritize tcikets that we may receive.
+This will allow us to set up a rule that we can follow in order to prioritize tickets that we may receive.

-We can set up a grace period that gives us a idea of how long you will have to fulfill the ticket.
-Then also setup a schedule to to see if a timeframe of availability will matter for the ticket.
+We can set up a grace period that gives us an idea of how long you will have to fulfill the ticket.
+Then also set up a schedule to to see if a timeframe of availability will matter for the ticket.
 </p>
 <br />